david-kerwick/david-kerwick.github.io/_posts/2017-01-04-moving-to-jekyll-3x.markdown

 rbenv global 2.3.3
 {% endhighlight %}

-Don't forget to follow the cavets it tells you. i.e. add `eval "$(rbenv init -)"` to your profile.
+Don't forget to follow the caveats it tells you. i.e. add `eval "$(rbenv init -)"` to your profile.

 Then the new method is to install bundler, create a Gemfile and then use bundler to install Jekyll and github-pages